 Storage Quick Start

-Object Storage allows you to store, distribute and manage large quantities of files (objects).
-Examples applications span from simple backup to complex media delivery.
 You can store almost anything in SOS: assets, backups, email attachments, videos, pictures and anything else you may imagine.

 S3 Compatibility

-We will use s3cmd
+We will use aws s3 cli

 in this guide.